 While most of these practices offer an immediate benefit, even for a single-person team, in most cases, the benefit grows as the team grows.
 That is to say, the ROI starts positive, and gets even better with larger scale.

-Continuous Integration (CI) is the practices of running automated tests for every code change, prior to merging into the production branch.
+Continuous Integration (CI) is the practices of merging code changes into mainline on a regular basis (at least daily).
+This is usually accompanied by running automated tests for every code change, prior to merging into the production branch.
 This implies that your code does have tests.
 If you don’t have tests yet, you can still set up CI (running an empty test suite), then begin adding tests from here on.
 This is also the perfect place to run your favorite linters.

 This should usually be the first thing any team (or solo developer) sets up, whether on a new project, or when switching to DevOps practices.